csound-flossmanual/csound-floss/book/01-d-random.md

 randomly distributed, although everything depends on the first input: the *seed*.
 For one given seed, the next values can be predicted.

-### Uniform Distribution
+### Uniform Distribution and Seed

 The output of a classical pseudo-random generator is uniformly
 distributed: each value in a given range has the same likelihood of occurence.
-The first example shows the influence of a fixed seed (using the same chain of numbers and beginning from the same location in the chain each time) in contrast to a seed being taken from the system clock (the usual way of imitating unpredictability).
+The first example shows the influence of a fixed *seed* (using the same chain of numbers and beginning from the same location in the chain each time) in contrast to a seed being taken from the system clock (the usual way of imitating unpredictability).
 The first three groups of